Maximal Use Study of Tapinarof Cream, 1% in Pediatric Subjects With Extensive Atopic Dermatitis

 - Primary Outcome Measures

-Number of participants with irritation as assessed by the Local Tolerability Scale (LTS) Baseline to Day 28 Local Tolerability Scale (LTS) is a clinical tool for assessing the presence and overall degree of irritation at the application sites, according to a 5-point scale.
+Mean Change in Local Tolerability Scale (LTS) Baseline to Day 28 Local Tolerability Scale (LTS) is a clinical tool for assessing the presence and overall degree of irritation at the application sites, according to a 5-point scale.
 0 indicates no irritation and 4 indicates Very Severe irritation.

 - Secondary Outcome Measures

-Change from Baseline in Validated Investigator Global Assessment in Atopic Dermatitis (vIGA-AD) Baseline to Day 28 The vIGA-AD is a clinical tool for assessing the current state/severity of a subject's atopic dermatitis at a given timepoint.
-It is a static 5-point morphological assessment of overall disease severity, as determined by the investigator, using the clinical characteristics of erythema, induration/papulation, lichenification, oozing/crusting.
-Score of 0 indicates no inflammatory signs of atopic dermatitis and a 4 indicates disease is widespread in extent.
+Name Time Method Change From Baseline in Validated Investigator Global Assessment in Atopic Dermatitis (vIGA-AD) Baseline to Day 28 The vIGA-AD is a global assessment of the current state of the disease.
+It is a static 5-point scale used to grade overall disease severity (scalp excluded), as determined by the investigator, using the clinical characteristics of erythema, induration/papulation, lichenification, oozing/crusting.
+The vIGA-AD ranges from 0 to 4 and is calculated as Clear (0), Almost clear (1), Mild (2), Moderate (3), and Severe (4).
+Higher vIGA-AD scores represent more severe disease.

-Number of subjects who have a Validated Investigator Global Assessment in Atopic Dermatitis (vIGA-AD) score of almost clear (0 or 1) from baseline to Day 28 Baseline to Day 28 The vIGA-AD is a clinical tool for assessing the current state/severity of a subject's atopic dermatitis at a given timepoint.
-It is a static 5-point morphological assessment of overall disease severity, as determined by the investigator, using the clinical characteristics of erythema, induration/papulation, lichenification, oozing/crusting.
-Score of 0 indicates no inflammatory signs of atopic dermatitis and a 4 indicates disease is widespread in extent.
+Number of Subjects Who Have a Validated Investigator Global Assessment in Atopic Dermatitis (vIGA-AD) Score of Almost Clear (0 or 1) and at Least a 2-grade Reduction From Baseline Baseline to Day 28 The vIGA-AD is a global assessment of the current state of the disease.
+It is a static 5-point scale used to grade overall disease severity (scalp excluded), as determined by the investigator, using the clinical characteristics of erythema, induration/papulation, lichenification, oozing/crusting.
+The vIGA-AD ranges from 0 to 4 and is calculated as Clear (0), Almost clear (1), Mild (2), Moderate (3), and Severe (4).
+Higher vIGA-AD scores represent more severe disease.

-Mean change in Eczema Area and Severity Index EASI from baseline to Day 28 Baseline to Day 28 The EASI is a composite score ranging from 0 to 72 that takes into account the degree of erythema, edema/papulation, excoriation, and lichenification (each scored from 0 to 3 separately) for each of four body regions, with adjustment for the %BSA involved for each body region relative to the whole body.
+Mean Change in Eczema Area and Severity Index EASI From Baseline to Day 28 Baseline to Day 28 The EASI is a composite score ranging from 0 to 72 that takes into account the degree of erythema, edema/papulation, excoriation, and lichenification (each scored from 0 to 3 separately) for each of four body regions, with adjustment for the %BSA involved for each body region relative to the whole body.
 Higher EASI scores indicate more severe disease.

-Mean change in Percent of Total Body Surface Area (%BSA) affected from Baseline to Day 28 Baseline to Day 28 The assessment of %BSA affected is an estimate of the percentage of total involved skin with psoriasis.
+Mean Change in Percent of Total Body Surface Area (%BSA) Affected Baseline to Day 28 The assessment of %BSA affected is an estimate of the percentage of total involved skin with psoriasis.
 For the purpose of clinical estimation, the total palmar surface of the subject's palm and digits may be assumed to be approximately equivalent to 1% BSA.
 The %BSA affected by psoriasis will be evaluated (from 0% to 100%). %BSA is a static assessment made without reference to previous scores.

 Trial Locations